 The best thing about short Bible verses is that they can be memorized.
 Psalm 119:111 says, “Your word I have hidden in my heart that I might not sin against You.”
-Being able to remember a short Bible verse helps you to fight off sin and be encouraged in other times of need.
-Because they are short, it will be easier to recall them and draw strength from them as you handle the challenges of life.
+Short Bible verses help us fight off sin and encourage us in other times of need.
+And, because they are short, it will be easier to recall them and draw strength from them as you handle the challenges of life.

 There are so many short Bible verses to choose from so I’d encourage you to do your own study and seek them out.
 I’ll give you 12 here today to jump start your journey.

 Of all the short Bible verses, this is the shortest.
 And what a great thing to know!
 Jesus showed emotion just like we do.
 He wasn’t a mechanical robot disinterested in the lives of people.
 Jesus cared for others and empathized with their pain.
 He understood what it meant to be sad and expressed those emotions himself.
 In this instance, he was sad over the death of his close friend Lazarus, the brother of Mary and Martha.

 Here the Apostle Paul is challenging his readers to demonstrate an attitude of joy at all times.
 Even though life is hard, we have so much to rejoice about.
 We may not be happy about our life circumstances – just like the early Christians weren’t happy about being persecuted for their faith.
 But they still had an inner joy because they remembered all that God had done for them.